mctinker/Map-Tasker/README.md

 - [x] Add 'Search' to the Diagram view.

 - [x] Identify Tasks with too many actions.

 - [x] Support additional AI's

+- [ ] Fix minor formatting issues.

+- [ ] If Profile has no name, display the same name as that of Tasker

 - [ ] Support additional plugins